jeremy-sanderson/afcu-budget-extension/README.md

 Once installed, the extension automatically activates when you visit your AFCU account details page.
 You'll see additional copy functionality integrated into the banking interface to help you export your transaction data.

 There will be a new button in the upper right corner that has several options in it for extracting tab delimited transaction data.
-It matches the shape of the data found in this [Sheets template][google-sheet-template]
+It matches the shape of the data found in a google spreadsheet.
+See [instructions][spreadsheet-instructions-md] here.

 ## Development